 The main meat on the narrative is the story within the story within the story.
 This section is a dim, dark fairy tale, yet even though terrible parts happen throughout there is always an underlining element of hope.
 This segment reminded me of the writing King did in one of his other fantasy endevours The Eyes of the Dragon and the Yarnsworld series by self-published author Benedict Patrick.
 I’ll try not to say too much in detail about this part other than it features true love between family, betrayal, alcoholism, murder, a dragon, a forbidden forest, a mischevious fairy, and a couple of magicians.
 Readers of the main series will know one of these very well.
 It also features a Starkblast as do the other two storylines and to conclude, this section is enlightening, fulfilling and magical.

-I truly enjoyed reading this book again and devoured it within a handful of days.
+I truly enjoyed reading The Wind Throught the Keyhole again and devoured it within a handful of days.
 King states that this entry should be placed between book #4 and #5.
 I agree chronologically, yes, but to be read in that order, no. The reason being is that the majority of Wizard and Glass is a Roland flashback tale from his younger days, as it The Wind Through the Keyhole.
 As a first time reader, I would not wish to spend approximately 900 pages away from the main narrative.
 I read it originally after I had completed the main series and it sat well there.
 I’d either read it first or last in the series if I knew what I know now.
 A fine entry point but also a good final goodbye to the world to those who found the finale of The Dark Tower unfulfilling, leaving a bad taste in their mouth.
 In the later order, it might make things seem a bit better.